 Dr. Elizabeth Bales is from the Philadelphia area.
 She attended Middlebury College in Vermont, where she graduated Cum Laude in 1995.
 After a year off, she returned to Pennsylvania to attend the Veterinary School at the University of Pennsylvania and graduated in 2000.
 Dr. Bales first job out of school was as an equine veterinarian in Pennsylvania.
 In 2001, Dr. Bales joined the staff at Red Lion Veterinary hospital as a small animal clinician.
 A family move took Dr. Bales too far from Red Lion and she left the hospital in 2002.
 She never forgot the wonderful clients, pets and staff at Red Lion.
 When the opportunity arose, Dr. Bales re-joined the staff in 2008 and is very happy to be home!

 Dr. Amanda Hummel is originally from Carroll County, Maryland.
 She attended Delaware Valley College in Doylestown, Pennsylvania where she obtained a Bachelor of Science degree in Biology in 2005.
 In 2009 she graduated from Michigan State University College of Veterinary Medicine and moved to California for a year long internship at the Veterinary Medical and Surgical Group in Ventura.
 After which time, she returned to the east coast to be closer to her family and joined the team at Red Lion.
+The CCRT initials after her name?
+This stands for Certified Canine Rehabilitation Therapist.
+Dr. Hummel aced an intensive course and internship in canine rehabilitation therapy and is now offering this service at Red Lion.
+Canine Rehabilitation Therapy is similar to physical therapy for people.
 Dr. Hummel enjoys the outdoors and spending time with Addie, her black Labrador and her two cats, Annabelle and Marleigh.

 Dr Andrea Halko was born and raised in Delaware and graduated from Archmere Academy and the University of Delaware.
 She always dreamed of becoming a veterinarian and began working at Red Lion Veterinary Hospital in May of 1998 while attending college.
 After graduating she was briefly pulled away from pursuing her career in veterinary medicine to help with the family business.
 After fulfilling her obligation, she completed a Masters Degree at Drexel University and continued to attain her veterinary degree from the University of Pennsylvania.
 Dr Halko found employment at another local hospital for the first year after graduation and has finally returned “home” to work with the talented doctors and caring nursing staff at Red Lion.
 She enjoys spending time with her furry family, including dogs Evie, George, and Shamus, cat Stewart, and horse Ataa.